Carpet Cleaning in stevenage

 Both the flat and the upright of the stair is hoovered with a smaller detail head for the hoover to make sure every corner is reached.

-Most stains & marks are removed in the general cleaning process described previous.
+Most stains & marks are removed in the general cleaning process previously described.
 However often there is imperfections left still, these marks have physically dyed the carpet fibre, altering its appearance.
 Using a variety of techniques and products we can treat stains appropriately depending on the cause of the stain, and the material the carpet is made of.
 There is so many variables in carpets and staining it is impossible to guarantee removal of stains, and it is often costly because of the time that has to be spent trying different products and techniques!

 For example with a coffee stain, the type of coffee bean, the strength of the coffee mixture, whether is decaffinated or not (decaff is worse as it has added dyes to make it look like normal coffee), the type of the carpet and the temperature of the coffee are all variables that affect removal of the stain!
 Even the breed of the sheep providing the wool can alter the makeup of the carpet fibre, varying the cleaning results!
 As you can see there is alot to take into account, no carpet cleaner will guarantee removal of stains, the best they can do is apply a correct method and hope for the best!